Regularized unbalanced optimal transport as entropy minimization with respect to branching Brownian motion: Small noise limit

 \subsection{Heuristic derivation}

 In the non-branching case, the small noise limit has been investigated extensively by various authors~\cite{mikami2004monge,leonard2012schrodinger,carlier2017convergence,baradat2020small}, and in the limit $\nu \to 0$, the problem converges to plain optimal transport.
-Here, as already said in the introduction, in order to have a small noise limit where both transport and growth play a role, one has to let $\lambda$ go to $0$ at the same times as $\nu$, at a controlled rate.
-In that limit, the growth penalization becomes linear, and corresponds to partial optimal transport~\cite{caffarelli2010free,figalli2010optimal,chizat2018unbalanced}.
+In the pure branching case \emph{i.e.}\ in the case where there is no spatial trajectories, the limit $\lambda \to 0$ is less classical, but could be deduced using the arguments developed in~\cite{leonard2016lazy}, and the growth penalization would become linear (here, the analogy is formal, see footnote~\ref{footnote:lazy}).
+Here, as already said in the introduction, in order to have a small noise limit where both transport and growth play a role, one has to let both $\nu$ and $\lambda$ go to $0$, at a controlled rate.
+Because of the linear growth penalization, the limiting problem is the partial optimal transport~\cite{caffarelli2010free,figalli2010optimal,chizat2018unbalanced}.
+A careful study of the aforementioned bibliography provides the regime to consider, as explained in the following remark.
 In what follows, we think of $\lambda$ as a function of $\nu$, and we analyze the limit $\nu \to 0$.